leetim13/Android-Game-Center-App/Phase2/TEAM.md

     save their own games.
 The HashMap changes after each move and is stored to an external file, enabling the game to save its state automatically.

+--Design the board and its manager for game 2048.
+Implement methods to calculate movements of tiles after each move, check a win and lose, update tiles, randomly generate new tiles, etc.

+--Design the board and its manager for game Sudoku.
+Implement Sudoku class to generate sudoku matrix.
+  Implement methods to check a win, randomly remove digits from sudoku boards, update sudoku board, etc.

+--Implement the functionality of game slidingTiles to make sure generated tiles are solvable.

+--Design the inheritance hierarchy of board and its manager.
+Implement BasicBoard and BasicBoardManager

+--Write most of tests for our code

 ##Yinling Luo
 --Implement complexity function
     Make Tiles callable for boards of all complexity, and generate corresponding images for 5X5 game.